Kansas still in ‘first wave’ of coronavirus according to top doctor

 TOPEKA, Kan.
-(KSNT) — Kansas has experienced another spike in coronavirus cases over the last week.
+(KSNW) – Kansas has experienced another spike in COVID-19 cases over the last week.
 The state’s top doctor says Kansas has possibly not seen the worst of it yet.

 Since Monday, the state has seen an increase of 1,120 cases; that brings the total number of cases since the beginning of the pandemic in Kansas to 59,749.
 Kansas Department of Health and Environment Secretary Dr. Lee Norman said he believes Kansas is still in the first wave of the virus.